tkok89/fgj2021-5x5-treasure-hunt/README.md

 A game about friendship and other treasures.
 You are trying to find the greatest treasure in the world.
 Connect with your friend and start the Hunt!

 # Controls
-Play with Arraw keys.
-Use mouse to use buttons at top left corner to host, join or single play.
+Move your character with Arrow keys.
+Use mouse to start game with buttons at the top left corner (host or join multiplayer or play single player game).

 # Building on Linux